const-void/covid-19-spreadsheet/README.md

 `cov19_data_gather.py` without a command line parameter will look for a `covid19_data_gather_conf.json` file.

-If one isn't found, `sample_covid19_data_gather_conf.json` is used as starting place.
+If one isn't found, one will be made for you! [`sample_covid19_data_gather_conf.json`](https://github.com/const-void/covid-19-spreadsheet/blob/master/sample_covid19_data_gather_conf.json) is used as starting place.

-Note that `covid19_data_gather_conf.json` is in `.gitignore` -- this way you can have your own setup without having to worry about git collisions etc.  Alternatively, a given `/path/to/conf.json` can specified on the command line.
+Note that `covid19_data_gather_conf.json` is in [`.gitignore`](https://github.com/const-void/covid-19-spreadsheet/blob/master/.gitignore) -- this way you can have your own setup without having to worry about git collisions etc.  Alternatively, a given `/path/to/conf.json` can specified on the command line.

-All json configurations are validated -- once at a schema level via `covid19_data_gather_conf.schema.json`, and again, to make sure the intended geographies are accurate - counties have to match both US & NYT data *exactly*, including case sensitivity.
+All json configurations are validated -- once at a schema level via [`covid19_data_gather_conf.schema.json`](https://github.com/const-void/covid-19-spreadsheet/blob/master/covid19_data_gather_conf.schema.json), and again, to make sure the intended geographies are accurate - counties have to match both US & NYT data *exactly*, including case sensitivity.

 `los angeles, ca` will *fail* validation.  `Los Angeles County, CA` will pass.